 The result is that every internal migration flow (based on the PR, HESA and HELM) between a local authority in HA X and a local authority in HA Y will be multiplied by 1.32.

 Frequently asked questions about the impact of HELM on internal migration estimates

 The PDS results in scaling factors that are slightly higher for 2017 than previous years, which means that the total number of moves estimated in mid-2017 is higher.
 As scaling is applied as a uniform factor to both inflows and outflows between areas, it makes the underlying trends in the transitions data for either a net inflow or outflow more pronounced.

 There are several reasons why internal migration patterns change each year.
 The change in methods will have had an effect on internal migration levels.
 The move to HELM results in more graduate-age people moving than previously, and the change to our scaling method results in more moves at all ages.
-Further information on the impact of HELM can be found in the revision tool accompanying this release.
+Further information on the impact of HELM can be found in our Population estimates: revision tool dataset accompanying this release.

 The main aim of HELM was to better address the large-scale migration of those in their early 20s when they leave higher education.
 For practical purposes, we have implemented the method for all of those leaving higher education each year, including those at older ages.
 This means that HELM generates extra moves for those at older ages.